Post

 File Structure

-I wrote a very simple pseudo-MVC architecture.
-If you want to adjust it or don’t understand a feature, you can ask AI for accurate answers.
+I wrote a very simple class-based MVC-like structure.
+If you need adjustments or don’t understand any feature, you can ask AI for accurate answers.

 System